-Temptation comes in many forms, and for me it’s currently rotting in neigbour’s front garden.
+Temptation comes in many forms, and for me, it’s currently rotting in a neighbour’s front garden.

-I have a weakness for rescuing cars, and am strangely drawn to a 1994 Mazda MX-5 which said neigbour bought four years ago and hasn’t used since.
-The tyres are flat, the brake discs rusted, but despite a light covering of greenish mould the body looks good.
+I have a weakness for rescuing cars and am strangely drawn to a 1994 Mazda MX-5 which said neighbour bought four years ago and hasn’t used since.
+The tyres are flat, the brake discs rusted, but despite a light covering of greenish mould, the body looks good.
 Even the sills by the rear arches haven’t gone rotten.
 It’s probably a money pit, and I must resist, if nothing else for the sake of my marriage.

-A trip to the same breakers resulted in my returning home with a heroically ugly Nissan Cedric.
-This was an ungainly, very square early 1980s big saloon with a rather lovely 3.0 V6 engine, and a wonderfully tacky interior, like a scaled down American car.
+A trip to the same breakers resulted in my returning home with a Nissan Cedric.
+This was an ungainly, very square early 1980s big saloon with a rather lovely 3.0 V6 engine, and a wonderfully tacky interior, like a scaled-down American car.
 It had big, grey velour seats with buttons, plastic wood on the dashboard and a little bell that chimed to remind you about putting on your seatbelt.
-The steering was both very dead and very light, so it could be steered with two fingers.
-It was one of the most relaxing cars I’ve ever owned, but my wife hated it too.
+The steering was very light, so it could be steered with two fingers.
+It was one of the most relaxing cars I’ve ever owned, but my wife thought differently.

 “It’s too big and I don’t like automatics,” she said.
 I didn’t like the fuel bills but was still sad to see it go.
 Now, a Mazda MX-5 would be much more economical….